osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 Since only one of the following change at a time:
 - $$L$$
-   * when LP adds liquidity
+   * when LP adds liquidity or removes
 - $$\sqrt P$$
    * when trader swaps

 we can use the above relationship for calculating the outcome of swaps and pool joins that mint shares.

-Conversely for the other token, we can

-### Terminology

-We will use the following terms throughout the document:

-- `Virtual Reserves` - TODO

-- `Real Reserves` - TODO

-- `Tick` - TODO

-- `Position` - TODO

-- `Range` - TODO

-### User Stories

-The feature can be summarized in the following user stories:

-#### Liquidity Provision

-> As an LP, I want to provide liquidity in ranges so that I can achieve greater capital efficiency

-This a basic function that should allow LPs to provide liquidity in specific ranges.
-The range is to be split into thousands of discrete ticks, each representing a price point.
+Conversely, we calculate liquidity from the other token in the pool:

+$$\Delta x = \Delta \frac {1}{\sqrt P}  L$$

+## Ticks

+To allow for providing liquidity within certain price ranges, we will introduce a concept of `tick`.
+Each tick is a function of price, allowing to partition the price range into discrete ticks:

 $$p(i) = 1.0001^i$$

 where `p(i)` is the price at tick `i`.
-Taking powers of 1.0001 has a property of two ticks being 0.01% apart (1 basis point).
+Taking powers of 1.0001 has a property of two ticks being 0.01% apart (1 basis point away).

 Therefore, we get values like:

-...

 $$\sqrt{p(-1)} = 1.0001^{-1/2} \approx 0.99995$$